SkyLandTW/JXTN/jxtn-core-unix/README.md

 #### Current Goals

+- Maximum performance and minimum memory cost; use of reflection shall be minimal and JNA cannot be used.
 - UTF-8 encoded strings (ByteString)
 - Very basic calls such as getpid/getuid
 - Direct File Operations without exceptions